-The 2018 Times Higher Education World University Rankings’ table for physical sciences subjects employs the same rigorous and balanced range of 13 performance indicators used in the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.
+The 2019 Times Higher Education World University Rankings’ table for physical sciences subjects uses the same rigorous and balanced range of 13 performance indicators as the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.

-It highlights the universities that are leading across mathematics, statistics, physics, astronomy, chemistry, geology and environmental sciences subjects.
+It highlights the universities that are leading across mathematics and statistics; physics and astronomy; chemistry; geology; and environmental, earth and marine sciences subjects.

 To unlock the data behind THE’s rankings, and access a range of analytical and benchmarking tools, contact email@example.com